Somerby (Juxta Bigby): Church

 The parish church, once described as a "small uninteresting edifice", is a Grade II* listed building.
 It is dedicated to Saint Margaret and dates from the 13th century with later additions.
 It was restored in 1884-85 by H M Townsend of Peterborough.
 An effigy of a knight dating from the late 13th century lies on the south side of the nave.
 In chancel niches are two marble urns dedicated to two sons of the Weston family who died in the service of the East India Company in 1762 and 1767, respectively.
 Another Weston, Edward, is commemorated by a large marble wall plaque on the north wall of the chancel.
 He died in 1770, and was a member of the Privy Council of Ireland.

 About 1834 the value of the living, based at the rectory and in the grant of the Crown, was £7.
 7s.
 6d.
 A few years earlier, in 1821, the hamlet comprised 13 houses, with a population of 76.

 Somerby Hall and Somerby Grange

 Somerby Hall was for many years the home of the Weston family, and was purchased in the 1740s by Edward Weston the son of the Bishop of Exeter, the Rt.
 Rev. Stephen Weston.
 It was demolished in 1964.

 Somerby Grange Farmhouse is a Grade II listed building dating from 1756 with 19th-century additions.

 The Monument

 Overlooking Somerby village, there is a monument that was commissioned in 1770 by Edward Weston and built by John Carr to commemorate 29 years of marriage for Edward and Ann Weston of Somerby Hall.
 It is an ashlar Doric column topped by an urn.
 It is Grade II listed.
-Originally it had a Latin inscription on the south face which translated read:

-"It is God who has given us our life of peaceful leisure in the acknowledgement of which benefit and as a token of their gratitude by Edward and Ann Weston this humble monument is erected, and in the twenty-ninth year of their happy conjugal union, in the twenty-first year of this estate being bought, in the tenth year of our good and gracious King George III and in the seventeen hundredth and seventieth year of Christ the Redeemer."